 The retail spaces will further engage with the community and attract small local businesses.
-The indoor urban market hall, or mercado, concept being considered for one of the new retail spaces will provide new and small businesses the opportunity to set up individual stalls to sell produce, desserts, and other local foods and goods.
+In addition to the space devoted to a pharmacy, there will also be a Mercado.
+The Mercado provide new and small businesses the opportunity to set up individual stalls to sell produce, desserts, and other local foods, goods, and crafts.

 Utilizing the San Francisco’s Better Streets Plan and the proposed Mission District Streetscape Plan, the project will design and implement safer pedestrian environments along Mission, 16th, and Capp Streets.